EmilHvitfeldt/smltar/docs/09_dl_lstm.md

-A regularized linear model trained on this dataset achieved results of accuracy of 0.684 and an AUC for the ROC curve of 0.752 (Appendix \@ref(fig:appendixbaseline)).
+A regularized linear model trained on this dataset achieved results of accuracy of 0.684 and an AUC for the ROC curve of 0.752 (Appendix \@ref(appendixbaseline)).
 This first LSTM with dropout is already performing better than such a linear model.
 We can plot the ROC curve in Figure \@ref(fig:lstmvalroc) to evaluate the performance across the range of thresholds.

 ```r